Robinpig/Note/docs/CS/DB/MySQL/MySQL.md

 ### [Alternative Storage Engines](/docs/CS/DB/MySQL/Engine.md)

 ### InnoDB memcached Plugin

 ## Master-Slave

+MySQL is designed for accepting writes on one node at any given time.
+This has advantages in managing consistency but leads to trade-offs when you need the data written in multiple servers or multiple locations.
+MySQL offers a native way to dis‐ tribute writes that one node takes to additional nodes.
+This is referred to as replication.
+In MySQL, the source node has a thread per replica that is logged in as a replication client that wakes up when a write occurs, sending new data.

 ### replication

 master write to binary log
 slaves get binary log events by I/O threads and write to relay log slaves SQL threads replay SQL from relay log

 Notes:

 - same OS version
 - same DB version
 - same data
 - same server id

 ## [Optimization](/docs/CS/DB/MySQL/Optimization.md)

 ## Links